 The letter must be signed and returned to the PGME office.
 Once returned, the PGME office will forward the signed letter of appointment to the College of Physicians and Surgeons of Ontario (CPSO).

-The elective applicant will receive an emailed hospital application package from Medical Affairs that includes training modules to complete, a hospital appointment letter to sign and return, and a health review form to be completed.
-Please click here for more information on Medical Affairs requirements.
+The elective applicant will receive, via email from Medical Affairs, a hospital application package that includes training modules to complete, a hospital appointment letter to sign and return, and a health review form to be completed.
 Elective training cannot begin until Medical Affairs has confirmed that all requirements have been met.
+More information on Medical Affairs requirements can be found here. **Please note, if the applicants elective is at a Distributed Site, they will not receive a hospital application package**

 Once the signed letter of appointment has been sent to the CPSO, the PGME office will monitor for the issuance of the Postgraduate elective license by the CSPO.
 An email will then be sent to the Program Director, Medical Affairs, and the applicant, notifying them that the CPSO license has been issued, and all PGME requirements have been met.